-That the Traffic Management Advisory Committee recommend to the Cabinet Member for Transport and Environment that they agree to:- of Upwood Road (between the junctions with Lloyd Avenue and Croindene Road) and the remaining section of Croindene Road as shown on Plan no. PD-304a.
+That the Traffic Management Advisory Committee recommend to the Cabinet Member for Transport and Environment that they agree to:-

-- 1.1 Consider the responses received to the informal consultation on the proposal to extend the Norbury controlled parking zone (CPZ) into parts of the Abingdon Road area. - 1.2 Agree to carry out a formal consultation to extend the existing Norbury CPZ to include Bishops Park Road (from the borough boundary to the existing zone), part
+- 1.1 Consider the responses received to the informal consultation on the proposal to introduce a controlled parking scheme in Somerset Gardens. - 1.2 Agree to carry out a formal consultation to introduce a controlled parking scheme in Somerset Gardens as shown on Plan no. PD-305. - 1.3 Authorise the Highway Improvement Manager, Streets Directorate to give notice of the proposals and subject to receiving no objections on the giving of the public notice to make the necessary Traffic Management Orders under the Road Traffic Regulation Act 1984 (as amended).
+Note that any material objections received following the giving of public notice will be reported to the Executive Director for Place for consideration in accordance with the delegation from the Leader, decision reference 20/16/LR.

-- 1.3 Authorise the Highway Improvement Manager, Streets Directorate to give notice of the proposals and subject to receiving no objections on the giving of the public notice to make the necessary Traffic Management Orders under the Road Traffic Regulation Act 1984 (as amended). - 1.4 Note that any material objections received following the giving of public notice will be reported to the Executive Director for Place for consideration in accordance with the delegation from the Leader, decision reference 20/16/LR. - 1.5 Note that Officers shall inform the respondents and consultees of the decision.
+1.4 Note that Officers shall inform the respondents and consultees of the decision.